dotnet/maintenance-packages/README.md

 This project hosts different packages from the .NET Platform whose original home/branch is not building any longer.
 The main purpose of it is to be able to have a servicing vehicle for them which uses the latest toolset.

+## Package support policy

+This repo follows the [.NET Release policies](https://github.com/dotnet/core/blob/main/release-policies.md) document for release, servicing and support rules.
+For additional, specific rules that belong to this repo, please consult [Package support policy for maintenance-packages](package-support-policy.md).

 ## Project FAQ

 - How do I know if a particular package belongs on this repo?